 - obstructive sleep apnea

-Annual physical examinations are important to screen for various health issues, including high cholesterol and obstructive sleep apnea.
+It’s important to have annual physical examinations to screen for health issues that could raise your risk for stroke, including high cholesterol and obstructive sleep apnea.

-Emergency treatment is necessary for any type of stroke, so diagnosis is urgent.
+Emergency treatment is necessary for any type of stroke, so it’s imperative to seek diagnosis immediately.
 Your doctor may take your blood pressure and ask about your symptoms.
-A detailed neurological exam will be used to see if there is any damage to the nerve pathways throughout the body.
+A detailed neurological exam will be used to see if there is any damage to the parts of the brain that control your bodily functions.

 If your symptoms are consistent with stroke, immediate diagnostic testing will likely include a CT scan or a MRI scan to take detailed images of your brain.
 A Doppler ultrasound may also be used.
 This will measure the amount of blood flowing through your arteries and veins.

 If you have a lacunar stroke, early treatment increases your chance of survival and may prevent further damage.
-Once you arrive at the emergency room, you'll likely be given aspirin.
-This reduces the risk of having another stroke.
+Once you arrive at the emergency room, you’ll likely be given aspirin and other medications.
+This reduces your risk of having another stroke.

 Supportive measures may be needed to assist your breathing and heart function.
-You may receive oral or intravenous clot-busting drugs.
+You may receive intravenous clot-busting drugs.
 In extreme circumstances a doctor can deliver medications directly into the brain.

 Lacunar stroke can result in some brain damage.
 Depending how badly the underlying structures are damaged, you may not be able to care for yourself following a stroke.
 Recovery varies for each person and depends on the severity of the stroke.

-Some lacunar stroke patients transition from the hospital to a rehabilitation center or nursing home, at least for a short period of time.
-Because of brain damage, stroke patients often have to re-learn skills and regain their strength.
+Some people who experience a lacunar stroke transition from the hospital to a rehabilitation center or nursing home, at least for a short period of time.
+Because of brain damage, stroke patients often have to relearn skills and regain their strength.
 This can take weeks, months, or years.

-Most stroke patients require long-term treatment.
+Most people who experience a stroke require long-term treatment.
 This can include medication to treat high blood pressure, diabetes, or high cholesterol.
-After a lacunar stroke, some patients also require:
+After a lacunar stroke, some people also require: